midsummerred32/planka-due-date-notification/README.md

 ## Features

 - 🔍 Monitors all Planka projects and boards for tasks with due dates
-- 📅 Identifies tasks due on the current date
+- 📅 Identifies tasks due within the next 3 days
 - 🏠 Sends webhook notifications to Home Assistant with task details
 - 📊 Comprehensive logging with configurable levels
 - ⚙️ Environment-based configuration for security